mksarge/react-starter-app/README.md

 ### About

-[React Starter App][rsa] an open-source boilerplate for building and deploying [static][swa] React web apps quickly.
+[React Starter App][rsa] an open-source boilerplate for building and deploying static React web apps quickly.
 Use it to kickstart your next project, landing page, documentation site, or personal blog!
-It's also a great place for beginners to learn about building modern, static, single page applications with React.
+It's also a great place for beginners to learn about building modern, static, single-page applications with React.

+React Starter App is built on top of [React Static Boilerplate][rsb] (RSB) and borrows heavily from its build tooling - I designed React Starter App while learning about React and tweaking RSB to suit my own preferences and needs for a React boilerplate.

 **Read more in the [docs][rsa-docs].**